 I used the super tall container from my set to hold SOS pads, and since we don’t use those very often, I set it in the back out of the way.

-This white container is actually a utensil holder, meant to hold things like forks, knives, and spoons, but I recently simplified my arsenal of cleaning supplies, so I wanted to get a smaller caddy for them.
-This was the perfect size and only cost a few dollars.
+My cleaning caddy (similar) is actually a utensil holder, meant to hold things like forks, knives, and spoons.
+But I recently simplified my arsenal of cleaning supplies, so I wanted to get a smaller bin for them.
+This was the perfect size and holds everything I need.

 I have a few multi-purpose cleaners on hand in the front section, along with a homemade glass cleaner in a simple spray bottle.
 Then I stored a few more cleaning items that I use often in the back of the caddy.

-So that’s our organized sink cabinet!
+So that’s our organized under-sink cabinet!
 In the past I’ve always felt like I had this space packed so full of stuff that it was hard to keep organized.
-When I really took it down to the essentials that we need and actually use, though, I was amazed that I even ended up with some extra space-- I’ll never complain about that!
+When I really took it down to the essentials that we need and actually use, though, I was amazed that I even ended up with some extra space– I’ll never complain about that!

 Of course everybody’s needs and setup will be different, but this is working well for us, so I’m going to stick with it for a while!